All Lancashire Aikikai instructors hold Coaching Qualifications of the national governing body the BAB

 Ray Munns 3rd Dan BAB Coach Level 1

-I began Aikido in 1986 at Olney Aikido Club (my "local") The club subsequently moved to, and became, Milton Keynes Aikido Club.
-I started a martial art (aikido happened to be geographically the closest) to replace the competition I'd lost on retiring from competitive hockey!
-It didn't take me long to realise that Aikido is about competition... with oneself!
+I began Aikido in 1986 to replace the competition I'd lost on retiring from sport.
+I learned quickly that Aikido is about competition... but with oneself!
 My sensei were Alan Sanders and Roger Nye.
-I thank them both for their perseverance and compassion.
-They have both since retired from aikido practice; they will always number among my friends.
+I thank them for their perseverance and compassion.
+Although both retired from aikido practice they will always number among my friends.

-In April 2002 Keith arranged for me to take the necessary steps toward achieving Nidan.
-My gratitude can only be expressed by my continuing enjoyment of aikido.
-In September 2006, with Keith’s sponsorship, I attained Sandan after examination by our Principal, Mr. Bob Spence, Sensei.
-I never imagined, back in 1986, that I could ever attain such a grade!
-Each rewarding plateau of achievement in the process of understanding that which O Sensei gave to us is followed by another intriguing, entrancing learning curve.
+In 2002 Keith arranged for me to test for Ni-dan.
+In September 2006, with Keith's sponsorship, I attained San-dan following examination by our Principal, Mr. Bob Spence, Sensei.
+Each rewarding plateau of achievement in Aikido is followed by another intriguing,e ntrancing, learning curve.
 Although I feel more experienced in my Aikido I am constantly amazed by just how much there is still to learn…

-Now, having 'retired' and moved away from Milton Keynes to Anglesey I continue along the path of Aikido with my friend and sensei Keith Downs in the formation of our new club, Aikido Môn.
+Now, having 'retired' to Anglesey I continue along O Sensei's path with my club, Aikido Môn.

 Chris Cook, BAB Coach Level 1